getsentry/publish/README.md

               version: ${{ github.event.inputs.version }}
               force: ${{ github.event.inputs.force }}
     ```
-1. Make sure you don't have branch protections enabled on your repository or the [releases team](https://github.com/orgs/getsentry/teams/releases) is added to your repository as an admin with the "Include administrators" option disabled so we can automatically merge or push to master during the release flows.
+1. Make sure you don't have branch protections enabled on your repository or the [release-bot team](https://github.com/orgs/getsentry/teams/release-bot) is added to your repository as an admin with the "Include administrators" option disabled so we can automatically merge or push to master during the release flows.
 Also make sure the [engineering team](https://github.com/orgs/getsentry/teams/engineering) has write access to the repo.

 ## Usage